Curtiss-Wright Announces Collaboration with Lynx Software to Offer LynxSecure Safety Bundle for VPX3-1220 SBC

-Support for LynxSecure Safety Bundle on Curtiss-Wright’s 7th Generation Intel Xeon® processor-based VPX3-1220 SBC delivers complete DO-254/178 certifiable COTS hardware/software solution
+Support for LynxSecure Safety Bundle on Curtiss-Wright's 7th Generation Intel Xeon processor-based VPX3-1220 SBC delivers complete DO-254/178 certifiable COTS hardware/software solution

-AVIATION ELECTRONICS EUROPE 2018, Munich Event Center (Booth B7) – June 19, 2018 – Curtiss-Wright’s Defense Solutions division today announced its collaboration with Lynx Software Technologies to offer the LynxSecure Safety Bundle on its safety-certifiable, commercial off-the-shelf (COTS) Intel Xeon-based single board computers (SBCs).
+AVIATION ELECTRONICS EUROPE 2018, Munich Event Center (Booth B7) – June 19, 2018 – Curtiss-Wright’s Defense Solutions division today announced its collaboration with Lynx Software Technologies to offer the LynxSecure Safety Bundle on its safety-certifiable, commercial off-the-shelf (COTS) Intel Xeon-based single-board computers (SBCs).
 The first Curtiss-Wright product to support LynxSecure Safety Bundle is the 3U OpenVPXTM VPX3-1220, an RTCA/DO-254 Design Assurance Level (DAL) C safety-certifiable SBC.
 Based on Intel’s Mobile Xeon processor (formerly known as “Kaby Lake”), the rugged VPX3-1220 features a low-power version of the Xeon processor.
-It delivers high-performance quad-core x86 processing with integrated graphics at 50% the typical power levels of previous solutions.
-Support for the LynxSecure Safety Bundle on the VPX3-1220 enables systems integrators to build 2nd generation IMA (Integrated Modular Avionics) Systems using Curtiss-Wright’s market leading Intel multi-core COTS modules.
+It delivers high-performance quad-core x86 processing with integrated graphics at 50% of the typical power levels of previous solutions.
+Support for the LynxSecure Safety Bundle on the VPX3-1220 enables systems integrators to build 2nd generation IMA (Integrated Modular Avionics) Systems using Curtiss-Wright’s market-leading Intel multi-core COTS modules.

 “We are excited to collaborate with Lynx Software Technologies to ease the certification process for systems integrators by bringing a complete DO-254/178 hardware and software solution to the embedded defense and aerospace market,” said Lynn Bamford, Senior Vice President and General Manager, Curtiss-Wright Defense Solutions division.
 “With its assured separation between critical and non-critical application development, the LynxSecure Safety Bundle provides avionics system developers with an innovative method of simplifying the software certification process.”

-"With this latest board support package, we're offering DO-178C customers a migration path to next-generation Intel multi-core hardware resulting in more performance, more memory, and the ability to run more sophisticated second generation Integrated Modular Avionics applications on a safety-critical OS,” said John Blevins, Director of Product Marketing at Lynx Software Technologies.
+"With this latest board support package, we're offering DO-178C customers a migration path to next-generation Intel multi-core hardware resulting in more performance, more memory, and the ability to run more sophisticated second-generation Integrated Modular Avionics applications on a safety-critical OS,” said John Blevins, Director of Product Marketing at Lynx Software Technologies.
 “Customers that use Curtiss-Wright boards and our LynxSecure Safety Bundle should feel confident and secure that they are getting the best support for their hardware and software combinations for all of their mixed safety-critical applications IMA applications.
-The availability of DO-254 artifacts for the VPX3-1220 coupled with the FAA Reusable Software Component artifacts of LynxOS-178 will significantly reduce the cost and time to market for next generation IMA systems.”
+The availability of DO-254 artifacts for the VPX3-1220 coupled with the FAA Reusable Software Component artifacts of LynxOS-178 will significantly reduce the cost and time to market for next-generation IMA systems.”

 The announcement follows Lynx’s recent introduction of its LynxSecure Safety Bundle for Intel processors and 2nd generation IMA development.
 The LynxSecure Safety Bundle features LynxSecure, a secure-by-design separation kernel hypervisor, as a foundation for highly efficiently integrated paravirtualized OS integrations.
 Because LynxSecure provides assured separation, only software in the LynxOS-178 partition needs to achieve DO-178 certification, even though the software resides on the same processor as non-critical applications with no safety requirements.
-This assured separation delivers critical time, risk and cost savings in the software certification process.
-The combination of Curtiss-Wright’s RTCA/DO-254 safety-certifiable SBCs and data artifact kits and LynxSecure Safety Bundle provides system designers with a complete COTS hardware/software solution, and significantly reduces the time and cost for integrators to certify IMA systems deployed on military and commercial manned and unmanned aircraft.
+This assured separation delivers critical time, risk, and cost savings in the software certification process.
+The combination of Curtiss-Wright’s RTCA/DO-254 safety-certifiable SBCs and data artifact kits and LynxSecure Safety Bundle provides system designers with a complete COTS hardware/software solution and significantly reduces the time and cost for integrators to certify IMA systems deployed on military and commercial manned and unmanned aircraft.
 The LynxSecure Safety Bundle for the Curtiss-Wright VPX3-1220 is available from Lynx.

 About the VPX3-1220